Moving to Spain in 2023 regions guide for expats

 In the Canaries you’ll find beaches of black sand, moss-cloaked and mist-shrouded forests, and razor-sharp, steep, volcanic mountains.

 People wanting to move here will find the pace of life invigorating, and there’s not much need to have a high level of Spanish.
 Work is good in the tourist industry, and health-care professionals, engineers and those in the forestry industry are in high demand.
+You will, however, need to accept that spanish income tax is generally higher than in the UK.

 Tenerife is the most popular tourist destination of the Canaries.
 La Gomera, La Palma, El Hierro and Lanzarote are known for their tranquility and beautiful walks for ramblers.
 Gran Canaria is known for its culture and night-life, and Fuerteventura is the place to go if you enjoy action, adventure and water sports.